Junnielexia/DATA-ANALYSIS-INTERNSHIPS/KPMG Virtual Internship.md

-I've compiled my journey through the KPMG Data Analytics Program, showcasing my skills as a Harvard-trained data analyst.
+I've compiled my journey through the KPMG Data Analytics Program, showcasing my skills as a  data analyst.
 This collection highlights my ability to handle complex data and collaborate effectively with KPMG's data analytics team for impactful business results.

 Task 01 - Checking Data Quality
 At the start, I carefully checked data accuracy and completeness, using Python tools like Pandas and Numpy.
 I found and fixed issues, sharing solutions through emails.